The night before Jessica Ennis was flying to a wedding in Tennessee, she started getting symptoms of a urinary tract infection.

 The communication with Razzaghi was seamless.
 Immediately after her online visit, Ennis’ medical record was up to date and her regular doctor was in the loop.

-While Ennis frequently uses her My Health Connection app to ask Razzaghi questions and request refills, patients don’t necessarily need to be tech savvy to do a Virtual Visit.
+While Ennis frequently uses her My Health Connection app to ask Razzaghi questions and request refills, patients don’t necessarily need to be tech savvy to make a Virtual Urgent Care visit.
 And, they don’t need to be current UCHealth patients.

-Any adult in Colorado with access to a computer, tablet or smart phone can use Virtual Visit, even those who don’t have health insurance.
+Any adult in Colorado with access to a computer, tablet or smart phone can use Virtual Urgent Care, even those who don’t have health insurance.
 There’s a flat fee of $49 for visits if a patient doesn’t have insurance.

 Dr. Chris Davis, the medical director for Virtual Health at UCHealth, said the tool is ideal for a particular set of complaints including: coughs, colds and flu, pink eye, sinus infections, sore throats, urinary tract infections and vomiting and diarrhea.